I’ve been writing about Kate and Tom’s amazing holiday homes since 2005. Plenty more where this comes from: kateandtoms.com.

 Hearty comforts and high hills

 Come to the edge of England’s most beautiful National Park.
-Life here in the Northern Lakes is a wholesome stew of luxury living, country walks and pubs with bulging specials boards, real ale aplenty and dogs sprawled by the fire.
+Life here in the Northern Lakes is a wholesome stew of luxury living, country walks and pubs with bulging specials boards.
+Sink the dark ale.
+Stroke the dogs that sprawl by the fire.
 Climb the fells, track down the waterfalls, guzzle the biscuits from the local bakery.

 Eden Valley Hall Farm sleeps 12 in the shadow of towering Blencathra, snuggling tightly against the North Pennines and the upland trails that lead to Aira Force waterfalls.
-In sleepy nearby Melmerby, shepherds, farmers, writers and artists sit by the Shepherds’ Inn’s well-stoked fire, quaff real ale and down hearty food.
+In sleepy nearby Melmerby, shepherds, farmers, writers and artists sit by the Shepherds’ Inn’s well-stoked fire, quaff stiff beer and down hearty food.

 Back at base, there’s a sense of cosy luxury that begins beneath your feet, warmed by wonderful underfloor witchcraft.
 The crackle of burning wood from two homely stoves adds to the wholesome comfort.
 Stock up on seasonal stuff from the Melmerby village store, fire up the Aga or Weber terrace barbie, feed your flock and get reacquainted.

 After dinner, pile the pots in the Bosch dishwasher, pick a wine from the cooler and convert the table into a half-size snooker table.
 Chuck some more wood on the fire, top up your glasses and make a night of it.
 Retire to deep, delicious bedding, rolltop baths, ensuite bathrooms and the hefty silence that hangs over England’s northern hills.